rolemadelen/minimalist-blog/src/blog/k.md

 export default Card;
 ```
-As a temporary measure, I downloaded a sample Pokemon card image, which happened to be a Charizard.
+As a temporary measure, I downloaded a sample Pokémon card image, which happened to be a Charizard.

 Now, let's use this image and render our `Card` component